Jennifer Fuller, Founder and Managing Principal

 As Kent Hill Capital’s Managing Principal, Jen brings more than 15 years of professional experience in business strategy, finance, marketing and private equity.
 Until mid-2016, Jen served as a Director of Corporate Strategy at Nordstrom, a Seattle-based fashion retailer.
 At Nordstrom, Jen led teams developing innovative solutions to changing customer needs, human resources strategy, customer loyalty programs, technology/data systems evolution, acquisition integration and operational readiness.
 Prior to her work at Nordstrom, Jen worked as a management consultant at Bain & Company, advising executives of Fortune 500 companies on some of their most complex strategic and operational challenges in industries as wide-ranging as energy, semiconductors, plastics and financial products.
 During her time at Bain, she also analyzed potential acquisitions for private equity funds, including market size and growth modeling, extensive primary customer research and competitor analysis.
 Jen started her career in the private equity industry, where she conducted diligence on fund and private company investment opportunities and negotiated deal terms on behalf of her clients.
 Jen also grew up with a father who was a small business owner, so she understands the hard work, uncertain schedules and immense satisfaction that comes with running your own business.

 Jen holds a BA in economics from Colorado College, where she graduated cum laude, and an MBA from Harvard Business School.
 She is an avid international traveler and has lived in 4 countries, including work experiences in Japan and Kenya.
-She is an active member of Social Venture Partners Seattle and serves on the board of Open Arms Perinatal Services.
 Outside of work, Jen enjoys hiking with her husband and 2 small children and supporting local non-profits that focus on social justice and racial equity.

 Ryan Fuller, General Manager - MyAnalytics & Workplace Analytics, Microsoft